 Warren Moon – Then

 Warren Moon spent most of his career as a quarterback for the Houston Oilers.
-In addition, he also played for the Seahawks, Vikings, and Chiefs.
-Throughout his time in the NFL, he was selected to be a member of the Pro Bowl nine time, and also has made seven overall playoff appearances.
-He was inducted in 2006 to be in the Pro Football Hall of Fame, and in the process became the first black, and first undrafted quarterback to receive this honors.
+In addition, he also played for the Seahawks, Vikings, and the Chiefs.
+Moon was selected to be a member of the Pro Bowl nine times over the course of his time in the NFL, and he has also made seven overall playoff appearances.
+He was inducted in 2006 to be in the Pro Football Hall of Fame, and in the process became the first undrafted African American quarterback to receive this honor.

 Warren Moon – Now